scionproto/scion/hsr/Integration_test.md

 * Check static ARP entries of mininet hosts (HSR local/egress interfaces in topology.py)
-* Check a AS 13 switch MAC address in topology.py.
+* Check the MAC address of the AS 13 switch in topology.py.
 ```
 os.system('sudo ifconfig s4 hw ether 0:0:0:0:1:03')  # HSR MAC address
 ```
 Mininet sometimes changes switch assignment, so it may not be s4.

-* Check NICs(eth10 and eth11) are connected with mininet switch.
+* Check that the emulated NICs(eth10 and eth11) are connected with mininet switch.
-In below case the switch of AS 13 is s1, thus eth11 is connected with s1.
+In the case below the switch of AS 13 is s1, thus eth11 is connected with s1.
 Moreover, s4 is the switch between edge routers of AS11/AS13, thus eth10 is connected with s4.
 ```
 *** Starting CLI: